Mike Baxter

 Michael Joseph Baxter (born December 7, 1984) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the San Diego Padres, New York Mets, Los Angeles Dodgers and Chicago Cubs.
-He is now a hitting coach and recruiting coordinator for his alma Mater, Vanderbilt University.
+He was also the hitting coach and recruiting coordinator for his alma Mater, Vanderbilt University.

 Early years

 Baxter was born and raised in the Queens, New York neighborhood of Whitestone, where he attended St. Luke's Parish school and part of the Bayside Little League.
 He graduated from Archbishop Molloy High School in 2002.
 Baxter attended Columbia University, and he then attended Vanderbilt University.
 In 2004 and 2005, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.
 He was selected by the San Diego Padres in the fourth round (128th overall) of the 2005 amateur entry draft.

 Professional career

 San Diego Padres

 Baxter's contract was purchased by the Padres and he was promoted to the major leagues on September 6, 2010 and hit a pop fly to second base off Vicente Padilla of the Los Angeles Dodgers in his first at-bat, as a pinch hitter.
 He appeared in 9 games that season, all as a pinch hitter, with his only hit being on September 26 off Francisco Cordero of the Cincinnati Reds.